How to buy Rural Funds Group (RFF) shares

 Rural Funds Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Rural Funds Group's is 0.2937.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Rural Funds Group's is 0.2045.
 This would suggest that Rural Funds Group's shares are less volatile than average (for this exchange).